Devadas (2018 film): Critical reception

-The movie received positive reviews from critics.The Times of India rated the film 3.5 stars and said, "Devadas certainly has its moments with some cracking humour and solid performances by its two stars.
-A tad too long, with some avoidable melodrama and a weak climax prove to be troublesome, but it doesn't take it away from a hilarious first half which makes it worth your while.
+The Times of India rated the film 3.5 stars and said, "Devadas certainly has its moments with some cracking humour and solid performances by its two stars.
+A tad too long, with some avoidable melodrama and a weak climax, proves to be troublesome, but it doesn't take it away from a hilarious first half which makes it worth your while.
 If you're somebody who enjoys Nani's brand of humour - Devadas is a must-watch."
 The News Minute wrote, "All this leaves you wishing that the director, for a brief moment, had realised the pot of gold he had at his disposal.
 It displays a certain brash level of amateurishness if your actual comedians in the movie, the sidekicks, almost get as much screen time as your protagonists.
 Food for thought!
 So, if you want to watch a comedy featuring Nani, watch it.
 Don’t watch if you are hoping for an ‘action’ comedy."

 Sify gave the film three stars and stated that "DevaDas has a not-so-engaging story.
 But the comedy works very well in the first half.
 The second half falters with many dull moments.
 A violent don becoming a good man is an oversimplification.
 Nice technical output needs a pat."
 The Hindu criticized the film for poorly etched characters and wrote, "Despite all this, if Devadas holds attention, it’s because Sriram Adittya knows how to utilise its two leading actors and serve up plenty of fun moments.
 In the end, he gets Deva and Das to look at life from each other’s perspectives with some melodrama."
 Deccan Chronicle gave the film three stars and said that it was "Nag and Nani's show all the way".